Sandhills railway station: History

 The L&YR amalgamated with the London and North Western Railway on 1 January 1922, which in turn was grouped into the London, Midland and Scottish Railway in 1923.

 Nationalisation followed in 1948, and in 1978 the station became part of the Merseyrail Network's Northern Line (operated by British Rail until privatised in 1995).

 In 2006, a major redevelopment plan for the station was proposed, which included the construction of a completely new booking hall and greatly improved facilities on the platform.
 On 24 April 2007, an agreement was reached for £6 million worth of improvements to the station.
 In November 2007, it was announced that the station would be closed for refurbishment from 17 November 2007 to March 2008.
 A large canopy was erected, originally intended to cover the full length of the platform, but now covers approximately half.
+Previously passengers had to walk up a ramp to reach the ticket office, then through a subway and up ramps to reach the platform.
+Now the ramp remains, with alternate staircase leading to a lift directly into the booking office, accessing both sides of the island platforms.
 In addition, a dedicated bus-rail interchange was built, improving transport beyond the station to localities such as Kirkdale, Anfield and Everton.
 The opening date was extended until July 2008, when the station reopened in a partially completed state.
 Work on the station was fully completed in early 2009.

-Between March and December 2024, the station's capacity was increased as part of the Liverpool Waters development and in anticipation of the opening of Everton F.C.'s new Bramley-Moore Stadium.
+Between March and December 2024, the station's capacity was increased as part of the Liverpool Waters development and in anticipation of the opening of Everton F.C.'s new Hill Dickinson Stadium.
 The work included the development of a fan zone in the car park to cope with large crowds on match days, with an additional footbridge being opened in 2025.